hansliss/regofetcher/README.md

 in vars.txt, and add an entry to a logfile on CSV format.
 A new logfile will be created each month.

-Edit the config file, adding the information for your particular gateway module.
+Copy config.ini.template to config.ini and edit it, adding the information for your particular gateway module.
 You will have to search for the vendor key, which is typically called a "salt", even thought it isn't a salt.
 Encode the vendor key with Base64.

 This is just a quick hack for now (and no, I haven't use Python before, and I'm not a fan), and may be improved over time.
 An obvious addition is support for retrieving notifications